Doping of large-pore crown graphene nanomesh: Results and Discussion

-The situation with the second {\it p}-dopant, chlorine, is slightly different.
-Doping with one Cl atom leads to qualitatively similar results.
-A Cl@H--GNM$9$ has a Cl--H distance of $2.44$ \r{A}, with a small binding energy of $0.10$ eV (Fig. \ref{F@H-GNM9}e).
-The DOS of the system shows that the now-filled 3{\it p$_z$} state of the Cl is located $0.1$ eV below the Fermi level, which is pinned $0.2$ eV below the edge of the valence band.
-Upon adding another Cl atom, the system favors the formation of an {\it elongated} Cl$_2$ molecule (Cl$_2^*$), which sticks out of the plane of the GNM (Fig. \ref{F@H-GNM9}f).
+We now switch to the other {\it p}-dopant, chlorine.
+Doping with one Cl atom gives a scenario similar to doping with one F atom (supplementary data, Fig. S5b).
+Upon adding another Cl atom, the system favors the formation of an {\it elongated} Cl$_2$ molecule, Cl$_2^*$, which sticks out of the plane of the GNM (Fig. \ref{F@H-GNM9}d).
 The Cl$_{2}^*$ molecule has a Cl--Cl distance of $2.28$ \r{A}, larger than the Cl$_2$ molecular distance of $2.00$ \r{A}.
 The system has a small binding energy of $0.19$ eV.
 The DOS of the system shows that the GNM is slightly doped and that the Cl 3{\it p$_z$} states are only partially full.
 The L\"owdin charge analysis confirms this picture showing that the Cl$_2$* structure carries a small negative charge of about $0.2e$.
 Adding more Cl dopants does not lead to stable structures.
-The small binding energies of the Cl-doped H--GNM9 systems shows that chlorine should not be considered for {\it p}-doping H--GNM9 systems.

-As in the {\it n}-doping case, we take into account the entropic cost of forming our {\it p}-doped systems.
-We calculate the free energy for the reaction forming the structure $(n+1)$X@H--GNM from the lesser doped structure $(n-1)$X@H--GNM:

-where $n =1,2,3,4,6$ for X=F, $n=1,2$ for X=Cl.
-Table \ref{pdopingtable} shows that the 3F@H--GNM9 system is the most likely to occur for {\it p}-doping the H--GNM9 with fluorine, while chlorine should not be considered.

-Next we describe our {\it p}-doping results for larger pores.
-We form a hydrogen doped GNM with a pore radius of about $1.3$ nm, H--GNM$12$.
+Next, we describe our {\it p}-doping results for larger pores.
+We form a hydrogen doped GNM with a pore size of about $1.3$ nm, H--GNM$12$.
 Since the pore is large, and three fluorine atoms can stably dope the smaller pore system, we begin with $3$F@H--GNM$12$ (Fig. \ref{F@H-GNM12}a) The average distance between the fluorine and the closest two hydrogen atoms in the structurally relaxed system is $1.67$ \r{A}.
 The average F--F distance is $8.62$ \r{A}.
 The DOS of the system shows that the GNM$12$ is {\it p}-doped, with the Fermi energy placed $\sim 0.1$ eV below the valence band edge.
-The fluorine $2${\it p$_z$} states are all full, and are located at least $0.3$ eV below the Fermi level, indicating the full ionization of the three fluorine dopants.
+The fluorine $2${\it p$_z$} states are all full, and are located at least $0.3$ eV below the Fermi level.
 The integrated DOS shows that the GNM lost three electrons.
 The binding energy of the $3$F@H--GNM$12$ is $2.72$ eV.